• The oldest park in the Clark County of Washington State

-Developed along the East Fork of the Lewis River, Lewisville Park is the oldest park in the Clark County of Washington State.
-Often considered the flagship park of the County, Lewisville Park consists of a 2.8-mile long trail meandering through meadows and forests leading up to a boat launch.
+Developed in 1936 along the East Fork of the Lewis River, Lewisville Park is the oldest park in the Clark County of Washington State.
+Often considered the main park of the county, the 154-acre park consists of a 2.8-mile trail system meandering through meadows and forests.
+There are a few historic buildings constructed in 1930s.

 Stretched out along the river shore, the park has various picnic tables, playgrounds, picnic shelters and a large baseball field.
 With the perfect mix of sun and shade, the park is also home to a multitude of swimming holes.

 For families with younger children, the sand and pebble beach of the Larch area is perfect as it affords easy wading and swimming.
 A good swimming hole with a small beach can be found along the East Fork at the north edge of the park.